tun-ji/GPA-Calculator/GPA Calculator_js/README.md

 **Instructions for Use**
 On first use,
+1. Ensure you have node.js installed
-run 'npm install readline-sync' run 'npm install objects-to-csv'
+2. run 'npm install readline-sync'
+3. run 'npm install objects-to-csv'